HL7/FHIRPath/spec/tests.md

 ---
-layout: current
+layout: normativerelease
-title: FluentPath Tests
+title: FHIRPath Tests
 ---

 A set of tests for FHIR are attached to this page.
-The tests include operational tests for FHIR DSTU2 and STU3.
+The tests include operational tests for FHIR R4.

 <a href="tests.zip">Test Source</a>.